A Step by Step Guide for Eliminating Musty Smells in Your Home

 To remove mold from laundry: Put the affected items in the washing machine and wash them with one cup of white distilled vinegar.
 Afterward, rewash with regular detergent and then dry the items.

 To remove mold on mattresses, furniture, and upholstered items: Mold is challenging to remove from upholstered items since its spores can spread through multiple layers.
 A product like Concrobium Mold Control Spray is your best defense.
-It will penetrate through the mattress or piece of furniture, kill mold spores and prevent them from returning.
+It will penetrate through the mattress or piece of furniture, kill mold spores, and prevent them from returning.

 If your mattress or couch has extreme amounts of mold, consider replacing it.

-Step 4: Air-Out the Room
+Tip 4: Air-Out the Room

-Step 5: Clean the Room with Vinegar
+Tip 5: Clean the Room with Vinegar

-White distilled vinegar is an odor-neutralizer, thanks to its acetic acid content.
+White distilled vinegar is an odor-neutralizer thanks to its acetic acid content.
 It can tackle musty smells that have settled in the room.

-Step 6: Launder Curtains, Blankets, and Other Fabrics
+Tip 6: Launder Curtains, Blankets, and Other Fabrics

-Step 7: Get a Musty Smell Out of Carpet
+Tip 7: Get a Musty Smell Out of Carpet

 With your carpet dry, take these steps to get rid of the musty smell: